hannesu/curious-learners/devops/README.md

 3. Build and binary artifact management with Jenkins CI + Sonatype Nexus

+4. Lab #1: Integrate a Git repo to Jenkins and Nexus

-4. Lab #1: 10 EC2 micro instances, add Puppet, set up a Java web apps
+5. Lab #2: Set up 10 EC2 micro instances, Puppet conf, add Java web apps

-5. Managing database schema changes with Liquibase and MCollective
+6. Managing database schema changes with Liquibase and MCollective

-6. OS, JVM and application monitoring with RHQ and logstash
+7. OS, JVM and application monitoring with RHQ and logstash

-7. Managing your dev environment with Vagrant and Puppet
+8. Managing your dev environment with Vagrant and Puppet